THE SUMMER TOURNAMENT SEASON IS HEATING UP. THIS INVOLVES A LOT OF KIDS PLAYING

 Step 3 – Throw ‘to First Base’ From the Throwing (power) Position

 Have your pitchers partner-up and stand the same distance apart as is the distance between the pitching rubber and first base.
-The pitchers throw to each other, from the throwing/power position, with the chest area of the ‘first baseman’ as the target (note: a first baseman is bent down some when taking a throw from the pitcher, lowering the target area slightly) – Ten reps
+The pitchers throw to each other, from the throwing/power position, with the belt level of the ‘first baseman’ as the target (NOTE: a first baseman is bent down some when taking a throw from the pitcher, lowering the target area slightly) – Ten reps

 Step 4 – Execute the Entire ‘Hold’ Move